-Angel is waitressing at a cheap diner near the Arizona-Mexico border when one of her former co-stars and boyfriends, Thick Vic, walks in the door.
+Angel is a waitress at a cheap diner near the Arizona-Mexico border when a former boyfriend, Thick Vic, walks in the door.
 A former drug addict, he’s cleaned up his act and is now trying to reconnect with the son he hardly knew.
 But in the first chapter a gun battle erupts when gangsters come looking for Vic.
 Pretty soon they’re after Angel too.
 Once again she has to flee into the night.

 The action is relentless in this book.
 Just when you think a moment is going to get tender, somebody smashes in the door.
 There are at least two sets of criminals after Angel and maybe more.
 As with Money Shot, the only person who comes out looking good in this book is Angel.
 Everybody else is damaged goods.

 Damage seems to be an over-riding theme in Choke Hold.
 Hank was once a famous fighter, now he goes across the border to enter illegal matches in Mexico.
 Angel survived an abusive father to start her own talent agency in California, but she’s on the run from gangsters.
 One of her contacts is a survivalist who treats his teenage wife as a slave.
 In this novel, the only way to repair the damage is to survive the beatings.